 - 1 medium-size sweet potato, peeled and diced into 1-inch cubes

 - juice of 1 lemon

-Next add the carrots, garlic, and sweet potato along with the spices.
-Stir together and cook for 1 minute then pour in 1/2 cup vegetable broth.
-Bring to a low boil and cook for 15 minutes so that the liquid reduces by approximately 1/3.
+- To the pot, add 1 cup of the vegetable broth along with the spices (cumin to cinnamon).
+Bring to a low boil and cook for 10 minutes so that the liquid reduces by approximately 1/3.

-Pour in the remaining broth along with the rinsed lentils and bring to a boil.
-Reduce to a simmer and cook for 20 minutes, or until the lentils are tender.
+- Pour in the remaining broth along with the sweet potato and rinsed lentils then bring to a boil.
+Reduce to a simmer and cook for 20 minutes, or until the lentils and potato are tender.

-Turn off the heat and then squeeze in the lemon juice and stir together.
-Ladle into individual bowls for serving and top with cilantro and radishes (optional).
+- Remove the pot from the heat then squeeze in the lemon juice and stir together.
+Ladle into individual bowls for serving and garnish with chopped cilantro.
 Serve warm and enjoy!